eCommerce Conversion Rate Audit Checklist (And 24 Ideas For Improving Conversions)

 This means your eCommerce homepage design should balance what’s familiar in terms of UX and unique in terms of information.

-Tips to consider for above-the-fold optimization of an eCommerce homepage through an eCommerce conversion audit:
+Tips to consider for above-the-fold optimization of an eCommerce homepage through a conversion rate optimization audit:

 Clearly communicate your value propositions to visitors within the above-the-fold section